richardwilkes/gcs_master_library/Library/Markdown/Markdown Guide.md

 ### Links

-Links within the text are normally detected and converted automatically, such as https://gurpscharactersheet.com.
+Standard web links within the text are normally detected and converted automatically, such as https://gurpscharactersheet.com.
 You can, however, give them your own text to display by wrapping the link text in brackets `[ ]` and then wrapping the URL in parentheses `( )`.

 ```
 Come visit [GCS](https://gurpscharactersheet.com)!